Skip to main content

 Fundamentals

-Your participation in a is a personal commitment to understanding and optimizing your body’s intricate systems.
+Your participation in a wellness program is a personal commitment to understanding and optimizing your body’s intricate systems.
 The information you share in that process, from biometric screenings to health risk assessments, is a direct reflection of your unique physiology.
 A primary concern is how this sensitive data is protected, particularly within a workplace context.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) establishes a national standard for safeguarding medical information, and its application to your wellness program data is determined by a single, structural detail ∞ the program’s relationship to your employer’s group health plan.